 - Birds-of-Feather (BOF) sessions (Open to all attendees)

-The deadline for poster and lightning talk submissions is Monday, January 30, 2012 [deadline extended].
+The deadline for poster, lightning talk, and BOF submissions is Monday, January 26, 2015.
 We will accept posters after the deadline as space permits.
-Notification of acceptance will be made by February 6, 2012.
+Notification of acceptance will be made by February 6, 2015.

 HOW TO SUBMIT

-To submit your contribution, please go to the submission web site:
+To submit your contribution, please go to the submission web page:

-Students are encouraged to submit posters on research, class projects, and work-in-progress for a poster reception on Friday, February 24.
+Students are encouraged to submit posters on research, class projects, and work-in-progress for a poster reception on Friday, February 21.
 The poster reception gives students the opportunity to discuss their work with conference attendees in an informal setting.
 Submit a poster abstract summarizing the key idea of your poster.
 Poster abstracts will be lightly reviewed for suitability only.
 Our goal is to help students gain confidence in discussing their work.
-Posters should be no larger than 36"x48".
-See below for submission details.
+Posters should be vertical and no larger than 24"x36".